PhotonVision/photonvision-docs/source/docs/examples/simposeest.rst

 Using WPILib Pose Estimation, Simulation, and PhotonVision Together
 ===================================================================

+The following example comes from the PhotonLib example repository (`Java <https://github.com/PhotonVision/photonvision/tree/master/photonlib-java-examples/src/main/java/org/photonlib/examples/simposeest>`_).
+Full code is available at that links.

 Knowledge and Equipment Needed
 -----------------------------------------------

 - Everything required in :ref:`Combining Aiming and Getting in Range <docs/examples/aimandrange:Knowledge and Equipment Needed>`, plus some familiarity with WPILib pose estimation functionality.

 Background
 ----------

-Full code may be found in the PhotonLib repository (`Java <https://github.com/PhotonVision/photonvision/tree/master/photonlib-java-examples/src/main/java/org/photonlib/examples/simposeest>`_).

 This example builds upon WPILib's `Differential Drive Pose Estimator <https://github.com/wpilibsuite/allwpilib/tree/main/wpilibjExamples/src/main/java/edu/wpi/first/wpilibj/examples/differentialdriveposeestimator>`_.
 It adds a :code:`PhotonCamera` to gather estimates of the robot's position on the field.
 This in turn can be used for aligning with vision targets, and increasing accuracy of autonomous routines.